NHS funding for Microprocessor Knees

 What is a microprocessor knee?

-What are the causes of amputation of the knee?
+What are the causes of amputation or loss of the knee?

 A prosthetic knee joint is part of a lower leg walking ‘prosthesis’ – sometimes known as an artificial leg or limb.
-It is used by people who have lost a leg at or above the knee.
+It is used by people with an limb absence at or above the knee.
 The loss of this part of the leg is commonly a result of problems with the blood vessels in the leg (‘vascular disease’).
 These problems may happen with or without diabetes.

 Other causes of limb loss include:

-• Severe injuries caused through an accidents (‘traumatic injuries’)
+• Severe injuries caused through an accidents (trauma)

 • Treatment of ‘malignant’ disease – usually related to cancer